Puerto Rico Wrap Up

 Brown Pelican

-In Old San Juan, we saw more of the same doves, kingbirds, and bananaquits, as well as a platoon of Brown Pelican and some awesome Puerto Rican Crested Anoles.
-We also saw, I am loathe to say, a single House Sparrow, further evidence of this bird’s hegemony of the Western Hemisphere.
-Toss in the always-Magnificent Frigatebird, some egrets (Cattle and Great) and a falcon, likely a Peregrine, which we spotted at the airport, and you still have what might be construed as a disappointing birding experience.
-The Core Team picked up a mere 9 new species, most of them exceedingly common.
-Even worse, the streets of San Juan offered more avifaunal diversity than the rain forest!
-We saw no todies, no euphonias, no lizard-cuckoos.
-In fact, our only endemics were the two hummingbirds.
-However, the trip was still a great success, however brief.
+In all, Sara and I picked up a mere 9 new species from this trip, most of them exceedingly common.
+We saw no todies, no tanagers, no lizard-cuckoos.
+In fact, our only endemics were the two hummingbirds in El Yunque.
+However, the trip, however brief, was still a great success.
 We met exotic, new avifauna and got a taste of the lush natural beauty of Puerto Rico.
-Contrary to our initial expectations, we look forward to an opportunity to return to this charming, vibrant country, but next time we’ll stay for more than 48 hours!
+Contrary to our initial expectations, we look forward to an opportunity to return to this charming, vibrant country.
+Next time, we’ll stay for more than 48 hours!

 Puerto Rican Crested Anole